konkonam/cpp-calculator/README.md

 ### Known issues

-This calculator is only usable for integer math, so when dividing, only numbers that divide to a whole number can be used.
+This calculator does not support floating point input, use whole numbers only